--- START OF FILE rag_page.html --- Respi-Radar Overview

 Explanation and Legend

 The charts show the incidence values over the weeks, with bars colored according to the risk system.
-Heights are scaled relative to the maximum threshold.
-ND stands for 'No Data' where values are missing (e.g., w01 for SARI and SARI-C).
+Heights are precisely scaled based on the data range.
+ND stands for 'No Data' where values are missing (e.g., w04 for SARI and SARI-C).

 • Green: Low risk (baseline level)